earthenv/earthenv.github.io/cloud.md

 The datasets integrate 15 years of twice-daily remote sensing-derived cloud observations at 1-km resolution.
 For additional information about the integration approach and the evaluations of the datasets, please see the associated journal article:

 {:.litreference}
 Wilson AM, Jetz W (2016) Remotely Sensed High-Resolution Global Cloud Dynamics for Predicting Ecosystem and Biodiversity Distributions.
-PLoS Biol 14(3): e1002415. doi:10.1371/journal. pbio.1002415
+[PLoS Biol 14(3): e1002415. doi:10.1371/journal. pbio.1002415]"http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1002415"

 {:.extra-spacing}
 ### Dataset Details